NYCFC investigating sexual harassment allegations involving David Villa | Goal.com

 NYCFC investigating sexual harassment allegations involving David Villa

-New York City FC has confirmed that the club is investigating allegations of sexual harassment levelled at former star David Villa.
+New York City FC has confirmed that the club is investigating allegations of sexual harassment levelled at their former player David Villa.

 The claims surfaced on Twitter in the wake of a Washington Post report regarding a series of sexual harassment claims within the front office of Washington’s NFL team.